Women in Saudi Arabia

 Living outside the compounds among the locals, women may find themselves feeling isolated and void of all sources of entertainment.
 Saudis are quite private, and tend to spend their time with family and close friends rather than inviting new people into their circles.
 It isn't impossible to make local friends, it’s just difficult.

 Regardless of their housing situation, though, it’s important for expat women to get out and meet new friends with common interests.
-Purchase an abaya, leave the compound, walk amongst the locals, and start living life.
+Purchase an abaya, leave the compound, walk among the locals, and start living life.
 Women who join expat social groups and expand on existing hobbies will be one step ahead in getting through the adjustment phase.

 Not to mention, once they're settled in and over the initial shock, women often find that they have a different kind of freedom here to pursue almost anything they'd like.